Sunday 27 October 2024

 Except it was shut for forestry work.
 For flips sake this was doing my nut in.
 Bugger it, it's Sunday evening, no-one will be working.
 Almost right, they were knocking off and ignored me as they abandoned all the machinery and drove off in various pick up trucks.
 This is annoying - once upon a time there would just have been signs up warning of forestry work.
 Now they seem to shut tracks as a matter of course, irrespective of if the works actually impinge upon it, which these didn't, they were just using the track as a timber haul road.
 The A82 wasn't shut to allow the timber wagons to pass...

 It's always a bit weird doing this route (WHW from BoO to Auch Farm, then up the Glen to Loch Lyon) when not doing the Highland Trail and I was on a similar mission so riding as quick as the trail (and my rib) allowed.
+That said I was having a very good time.
+I knew I would reach Killin in time for the Co-op, the riding was ace and all was well with the world - one of those moments you have to grab and appreciate.
+Pity about the sore rib!
 There are famously a few burn crossings on this route, some of which can be a bit deep and pretty rough.
 The Stormy aced the lot but enough water got splashed up to give me damp shoes.
 My feet chilled instantly....
 Ignoring this I bashed on as I wanted to get over the Pubil climb before it got dark.
 Again I had feared a horrible headwind along here but it was of little hinderance, in fact the wind had dropped to a mere whisper of a breeze.
 The dam head was reached eventually and dusk was starting to fall as I ground up what is now quite familiar terrain round the huge potholes.
 I topped out to see cloud blowing in from the glen and cloud overhead to the east.

 Cloud incoming, Ben Lui just rising above it.